Click here for a printable version.

 This would be acceptable but the healthcare professional would then have to finance the additional cost of the overnight stay and the evening meal him/herself -save for reasonable justification and motivation- as it would have been reasonably possible to return home before midnight.

-Yes, a maximum of 40 EUR for lunch (drinks included), 80 EUR for dinner (drinks included) and 250 EUR for an overnight stay (breakfast and local taxes included) and 20 EUR for breaks.
+Yes, a maximum of 40 EUR for lunch (drinks included), 80 EUR for dinner (drinks included), 250 EUR for an overnight stay (breakfast and local taxes included) and 20 EUR for breaks.

 According to article 5.2 of the Code of ethics of Mdeon, the hospitality offered must strictly be limited to the official duration of the scientific event.
 This means that a meal can only be offered during scientific activities, if it immediately precedes the start of scientific activities or immediately follows the end of scientific activities.

-- it is permitted to offer a meal after a meeting abroad if it is impossible to return to Belgium that day and if the dinner coincides with the end of the scientific program (if the program ends early in the afternoon, dinner cannot be offered).
+- It is permitted to offer a meal after a meeting abroad if it is impossible to return to Belgium that day and if the dinner coincides with the end of the scientific program (if the program ends before 5.30 PM, dinner cannot be offered).

-- if a scientific program begins on Monday at 11 am but the invited healthcare professionals need to arrive the night before because it is impossible to arrive on the morning of the beginning of the scientific activities, then an overnight stay may be offered on Sunday evening but not a dinner since it does not directly precede the beginning of scientific activities.
+- If a scientific program begins on Monday at 10 AM but the invited healthcare professionals need to arrive the night before because it is impossible to arrive on the morning of the beginning of the scientific activities, then an overnight stay may be offered on Sunday evening but not a dinner since it does not directly precede the beginning of scientific activities.
 It would however be otherwise if the scientific activities started at 8.30 am on Monday.